dario-rodriguez/devon-guide/devonfw-wiki-audit.md

 **1. Introduction to devonfw**

-* section : Welcome to Devonfw
+section : Welcome to Devonfw

-  spellcheck : re-used to reused .
+spellcheck : From "re-used" to "reused".

+**2. devcon user guide**

+section : Using Devcon GUI

+sellcheck : From "screen shot" to "screenshot".